Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/EnchantedOracle-UofTCTF2025.md

 <br>

-I split the plaintext into it's 4 16-bytes blocks (p1, p2, p3, p4) with corresponding ciphertext blocks (c1, c2, c3, c4).
+I split the plaintext into its 4 16-bytes blocks (p1, p2, p3, p4) with corresponding ciphertext blocks (c1, c2, c3, c4).

 We want to choose c4 at random and then work backwards.